30 Cowper Street Sydney New South Wales 2150

 Applicants with Recent Secondary Education (within the past 2 years)

-Applicants admitted on the basis of their recent secondary education must demonstrate the completion of Australian Higher School Certificate (or the completion of an International Baccalaureate or overseas equivalent qualification and result) for admission into this course.
+Applicants admitted on the basis of their recent secondary education must demonstrate the completion of Australian Higher School Certificate with an ATAR of no less than 65 (or the completion of an International Baccalaureate or overseas equivalent qualification and result) for admission into this course.

 Applicants with Vocational Education and Training (VET) Study

 Applicants with a Vocational Education and Training (VET) qualification will demonstrate the completion of a Certificate III or higher qualification awarded by an authorized institution or registered training organization (RTO).

 The Program Director will conduct a pre-admission interview (either face-to-face or phone or via Zoom) with all applicants seeking entry into the course on the basis of a Certificate III qualification.
 This interview aims to assess academic suitability and preparedness of the applicant for undergraduate level study.